 Remember the purpose of augmented and diminished triads is to create a dissonance and instability that must be resolved into a better sounding chord!

 This concludes our journey into the fascinating world of triads and harmony.
-Actually, learning triads is just the beginning: there are a lot of interesting things you can do, such as adding another tone and creating seventh chords , and other funny things.
+Actually, learning triads is just the beginning: there are a lot of interesting things you can do, such as adding another tone and creating seventh chords , and other funny things, such as dyads, also known as double stops.

 Here below you find more resources that will help you understand better guitar triads and the fretboard.